mattlianje/etl4s/README.md

 ## Built-in Tools
 **etl4s** comes with 3 extra abstractions to make your pipelines hard like iron, and flexible like bamboo.
-You can use them directly or swap in your own favorites (like the better implementations from [Cats](https://typelevel.org/cats/)).
+You can use them directly or swap in your own favorites (like their homologues from [Cats](https://typelevel.org/cats/)).
 Just:
 ```scala
 import etl4s.types.*
 ```